Via Aemilia: Bridges

+There are the remains of several Roman bridges along the road, including the Ponte d'Augusto, Ponte di Sant'Arcangelo di Romagna, Ponte San Vito, Ponte sul Reno, Ponte sul Rubicone, and Ponte sul Taro.

-At Rimini, the starting point of the Via Aemilia, the road's first bridge still exists, a massive structure spanning the Marecchia River, started by the Emperor Augustus and completed by his successor Tiberius.
+At Rimini, the starting point of the Via Aemilia, the road's Ponte di Tiberio still exists, a massive structure spanning the River Marecchia, started by the Emperor Augustus and completed by his successor Tiberius.
 It still bears its twin dedicatory inscriptions.

-At Bologna, milestone 78 was found in the bed of the river Reno.
-It records Augustus' reconstruction of the Aemilia, in 2 BC, from Rimini as far as the river Trebbia.
+At Bologna, milestone 78 was found in the bed of the River Reno.
+It records Augustus' reconstruction of the Aemilia, in 2 BC, from Rimini as far as the River Trebbia.
 Remains of the Aemilia bridge over the Reno were found in the 1890s, consisting of parts of the parapets from each side.
 These were originally 38.75 feet apart, of Veronese red marble.

 The bed of the river was found to have risen at least 20 feet since this bridge collapsed in the 9th century.
 Ruins of some of the other ancient Roman bridges still exist.

 At Savignano sul Rubicone a Roman bridge survived until it was demolished as recently as World War II.
 The current bridge is a reconstruction.

 Legacy

 The construction of the Via Aemilia launched the intensive Roman colonisation of the Pianura Padana.
 The vast agricultural potential of this region soon rendered it the most populous and economically important part of Italy, overshadowing Central Italy, Rome and the South.

 The area remains economically preeminent in modern Italy.
-By the time of the Second Triumvirate (44 BC-30 BC), Romanisation of this formerly Celtic country was so complete that the province of Gallia Cisalpina was abolished and its territory incorporated into the heartland province of Italia.
+By the time of the Second Triumvirate (44 BC – 30 BC), Romanisation of this formerly Celtic country was so complete that the province of Gallia Cisalpina was abolished and its territory incorporated into the heartland province of Italia.

 The road gave its name to that part of Gallia Cisalpina through which it ran.
 This area was, before the Roman conquest, the territory of the Gallic tribes Boii (who gave their name to the city of Bologna) and Senones.
 It was already commonly referred to as Aemilia by the time the Emperor Augustus assumed sole power.
 In around 7 BC, when Augustus divided the provincia of Italia into 11 regiones (administrative districts), the area became the eighth regio.
 This initially had the official name of Padus, but was later changed to Aemilia.

 The western part of this area is still known as Emilia today.
 The boundaries of the Roman VIII regio roughly corresponded to those of the modern Italian administrative region of Emilia-Romagna.
 Its inhabitants are today known as Emiliani.
 The modern Italian State Road 9 is still officially called Via Emilia and follows the Roman route over much of its length.
 Indeed, the modern road in many parts lies directly above the Roman road.